hudora/pyShipping/README.rst

 .. _Wikipedia: http://de.wikipedia.org/wiki/Fortras

+It also comes with the only python based `3D Bin Packing <http://www.cs.sunysb.edu/~algorith/files/bin-packing.shtml>` implementation I'm aware of.
+The Algorithm has sufficient performance to be used in everyday shipping and warehousing applications.

-You can get it at http://pypi.python.org/pypi/pyShipping
+You can get the whole Package at http://pypi.python.org/pypi/pyShipping

 This contains linked in the binpack module code (c) Copyright 1998, 2003, 2005, 2006 by